Feeling Lazy? Your Guide to Easy Weight LossArticle posted in: Nutrition

 To keep your circadian rhythm on point, try to follow a consistent sleep schedule as recommended by Healthline.
 Strive to wake up at the same time every day, even on the weekends.
 Your body will adjust to it’s routine.
 A sleep journal and alarms in the morning or evening can encourage a healthy sleep schedule, leading to deep sleep and plenty of energy the next day.

 Eat Wise & Often

 A healthy meal plan is key to weight loss.
-However, it can be hard to keep up with meal planning, prepping and cooking if you have a busy schedule.
-Consider trying a meal delivery service like the South Beach Diet to help you save time and energy!
-Get fully prepared meals and snacks delivered directly to your door, so you can focus on the other important things in your life.
-Our meal plan is also filled with Proteins and Healthy Fats.
+The South Beach Diet meal plan is filled with Proteins and Healthy Fats.
 According to Harvard Health, ATP production is helped by fatty acids and proteins in these types of foods.
 Use the South Beach Diet Grocery Guide for examples >

 You knew this was coming, didn’t you?
 If you do all the steps above, you’ll be less lazy and have more energy to start exercising.
 Research shows that physical activity can lead to healthy weight loss and help you reach your goals.
 A study, published in the British Journal of Sports Medicine, indicates that exercise can improve body composition and health.
 Another study, published in the journal, Obesity, found that exercise results in weight loss.
 When it comes to beating laziness, Harvard Health states that physical activity can increase energy by increasing muscles and neurotransmitters that promote energy and help you feel good after exercise.